Bolt can't find my task

 issue)

-If your task fails with the following error, the issue may be that your temporary directory (tmpdir) is mounted with noexec.
+If your task fails with the following error, the issue might be that your temporary directory (tmpdir) is mounted with noexec.

 The task failed with exit code 126 and no stdout but stderr contained: